lunarlattice0/grapejuice-flatpak/README.md

 3. export.sh (generates GJTestRepo)

 ## Disclaimer
-PLEASE NOTE: ROBLOX PLAYER DOES NOT FUNCTION YET, DUE TO ISSUES WITH VMPROTECT

 The wine builds stored in wine_builds are repackaged from community-sourced builds, as retrieved from (https://brinkervii.gitlab.io/grapejuice/docs/Guides/Installing-Wine.html).
 I am not liable for any damages caused by the usage of the builds.